nuxt/framework/packages/nuxt3/README.md

-## Nuxt Engine
+## Nuxt 3

-The core of Nuxt.
+> The core of Nuxt 3

-Don't forget to checkout the [documentation](https://v3.nuxtjs.org).
+Learn more about this package: https://v3.nuxtjs.org